coveo/source.coveo.com/_posts/2016-09-12-sitecore-powershell-module-with-Coveo.md

 # When the items are returned using Find-Item they are not true Sitecore Items but instead
-# are "Sitecore.ContentSearch.SearchTypes.SearchResultItem" items so to make them into regular
+# are "Sitecore.ContentSearch.SearchTypes.SearchResultItem" items.
+To make them into regular Sitecore items, you have to add
-# Sitecore items you have to add Initialize-Item to the end of the results like below
+# Initialize-Item at the end of the results, as such.
 $filterParams = @(
         @{Filter = "Equals"; Field = "_version"; Value = "2"}
         @{Filter = "DescendantOf"; Value = (Get-Item master: -ID "{B03731AD-B04C-41B6-944C-D21BBC5926D4}") }